 - 1.1.1 The Alberta Gaming, Liquor and Cannabis Commission (AGLC) is established under the Gaming, Liquor and Cannabis Act (GLCA) and is governed by the requirements of the Criminal Code, the GLCA and the Gaming, Liquor and Cannabis Regulation (GLCR). - 1.1.2 AGLC is the province's liquor authority, responsible for administering and regulating the liquor industry in Alberta. - 1.1.3 All liquor products in Alberta must be sold through AGLC. - 1.1.4 Board policies are approved by the Board of AGLC and signed by its Chair, on behalf of the Board. - 1.1.5 Board policies related to liquor licence activities are conditions of the licence.
-This includes policies approved after the liquor licence is issued [Section 61(1) of the GLCA]. - 1.1.6 Guidelines are best business practices designed to help manufacturers meet operating requirements. - 1.1.7 The Manufacturer Handbook, containing Board policies and guidelines, is available on AGLC's website at aglc.ca. - 1.1.8 Manufacturers are responsible for ensuring the handbook, GLCA and GLCR are available to their staff - 1.1.9 An activity not specifically permitted under these policies is prohibited. - 1.1.10 Where a manufacturer's contact person does not have a working knowledge of the English language sufficient to understand the legislation and/or these policies, AGLC will ask the manufacturer to have an interpreter present whenever: - a) discussing details of an application; - b) discussing the manufacturer's operation with AGLC; and - c) the manufacturer's contact person attends a Board meeting.
+This includes policies approved after the liquor licence is issued [Section 61(1) of the GLCA]. - 1.1.6 Guidelines are best business practices designed to help manufacturers meet operating requirements. - 1.1.7 The Manufacturer Handbook, containing Board policies and guidelines, is available on AGLC's website at aglc.ca. - 1.1.8 (Deleted Dec.
+2020) - 1.1.9 An activity not specifically permitted under these policies is prohibited. - 1.1.10 Where a manufacturer's contact person does not have a working knowledge of the English language sufficient to understand the legislation and/or these policies, AGLC will ask the manufacturer to have an interpreter present whenever: - a) discussing details of an application; - b) discussing the manufacturer's operation with AGLC; and - c) the manufacturer's contact person attends a Board meeting.

-1.1.11 The purpose of this handbook is to provide information that will help manufacturers and their employees meet AGLC requirements for
+1.1.11 The purpose of this handbook is to provide information that will help manufacturers and their employees meet AGLC requirements for operating in accordance with the legislation and Board policies.
+The handbook does not replace the GLCA or the GLCR.

-Original signed by DATE ISSUED: September 11, 2018 AUTHORITY: Gael MacLeod
+Original signed by DATE ISSUED: December 14, 2020 AUTHORITY: Len Rhodes